OpenEugene/little-help-book-data/README.md

 - Go to the URL path /weatherforecast to see information from the API, e.g. `http://10.0.0.1/weatherforecast`

 ### Shut down app
+- `kubectl delete namespace little-help-book-stage`
-- `kubectl delete namespace little-help-book`
+- `kubectl delete namespace little-help-book-prod`